hilton/hilton.github.com/blog/_posts/2024-10-15-correct-characters.md

 on the same line of text, and separate from other words.

 Use [U+00A0 NO-BREAK SPACE](https://unicode-explorer.com/c/00A0)
-in expressions that include a space, such as arithmetic, e.g. *2 + 3 = 5*.
+in expressions that include a space, such as arithmetic, e.g. **2 + 3 = 5**,
+so the expression doesn’t split over a line break.

 Use [U+202F NARROW NO-BREAK SPACE](https://unicode-explorer.com/c/202F)
-between a number and its unit, e.g. *100 m* ([Wikipedia](https://en.wikipedia.org/wiki/Non-breaking_space#Width_variation)).
+between a number and its unit, e.g. **100 m** ([Wikipedia](https://en.wikipedia.org/wiki/Non-breaking_space#Width_variation)).

 Also use [U+202F NO-BREAK SPACE](https://unicode-explorer.com/c/202F)
-to group thousands, as an alternative to using a comma, or no grouping, e.g. *1 000 000*.
+to group thousands, as an alternative to using a comma, or no grouping, e.g. **1 000 000**.

 ## Arithmetic